mzank/gpu-benchmarks-hip/README.md

 make build/gemm
 make build/vectorreduction
 make build/mpigpuring
+make build/mpigpuawarering
 ```

-This will create the binaries in the build/ directory.
+All binaries are generated in the `build/` directory.

 ---